jarcelao/baccarat_dataset/README.md

 * Fully automate the pipeline using a data orchestrator (e.g. [Airflow](https://airflow.apache.org/))
 * Change the sink to a working data warehouse or lakehouse (e.g. [BigQuery](https://cloud.google.com/bigquery), [GCS](https://cloud.google.com/storage?hl=en))
 * Play the role of an Analytics Engineer and transform the data using [dbt](https://www.getdbt.com/)

+## Special Thanks
+Special thanks to [gryAI](https://github.com/gryAI) for developing and deploying the API!
+The source repo is available [here](https://github.com/gryAI/Baccarat-Game-Data-Generator-API).